mattferris/sam/Readme.md

 Versioned asset deployment
 --------------------------

-Sam includes a utility to assist with bundling assets for versioned deployment creatively called `deploy`. `deploy` will create a file structure that is able to be referenced by a *tag*.
+Sam includes a features to assist with bundling assets for versioned deployment.
+These features allow you to create a file structure that is able to be referenced by a *tag*.
 The *tag* will resolve to a file list, from which the ultimate asset URL will be resolveable.

-`deploy` tracks versions in a similar manner to git.
+`sam` tracks versions in a similar manner to git.
 All versioned assets are stored in a *repository* stored under `.deploy`.
 The repository must first be initialized, which should be completed from the root folder of your asset collections.

 ```
 # cd assets
-# deploy init
+# sam init
 info: initialized deploy repo in ~user/assets
 ```